Bayesian and frequentist estimators for the transition frequency of a driven two-level quantum system: Results

-Now, we demonstrate, how the estimator $\hat{\tilde{\omega}}_{0}$ for the transition frequency of the TLS is evaluated.
-This requires the inversion of \eqref{eq:numerical}.
+{\it Maximum Likelihood Estimator.} We now demonstrate, how the ML estimator of $\tilde{\omega}_{0}$ is evaluated.
+The subsequent discussion is independent of the optimal values of the control parameters and only offers insight into the qualitative features of the estimation.
+The evaluation of the ML estimator requires the inversion of \eqref{eq:numerical}.
 The Newton's method is employed to find the preimage of the unnormalized sinc function $\sinc x=\sin x/x$, where $x \in \mathbb{R}$.
 The fact that the function $\sinc x$ is not injective implies that its inverse does not exist in general.
 However, we may take advantage of the domain between the central local maximum at $x=0$ and the first root of $\sinc x$ at $\pi$.
 In this interval $[0,\pi]$, the inversion of \eqref{eq:numerical} is possible, when $\sinc x$ takes values between zero and one, which leads to the constraint

 It is worth nothing that the right-hand side inequality is automatically fulfilled.
 We need to assert another condition

 with

 such that the estimates of $\tilde{\omega}_0$ are real and distinct.